rezataeb/Machine-Learning-Projects/README.md

 - Find the best regularization parameter using cross-validation
 - Find the best fitted model with the best regularization parameter.
 - Draw a classifier based on the model.

+## Third project : "Text Classification"

+This peice is an attempt to analyze the text using a subset of movie reviews from the rotten tomatoes database.

+Goals :

+- Use the vector space model and a search engine
+- Use Naive Bayes model (Multinomial and other likelihood function)
+- Find the best fitted model with the log_likelihood for scoring
+- Predicting the freshness for a new review
+- Use TF-IDF weighting instead of word count to improve the model
+- Try Random Forest algorithm and compare the result with the previous models